Doña Eutimia: Paladar in Havana, Cuba

 Masas de cerdo Doña Eutimia

-Next up was Candied Fried Pork (Masas de cerdo Doña Eutimia) (1200 CUP or about $7.74).
-This dish was made with candied fried pork cubes, banana fufú, and caramelized onions.
+This dish had candied fried pork cubes, banana fufú, and caramelized onions.
 When ordering this dish, I had no idea what to expect.
-But, I am always opened minded to new flavors and foods.
+But I am always open to new foods and flavors.

-Accompanying the dish were crunchy fried plantains and a trio of sweet, creamy purees that resembled the ones served with the croquettes.
+On the side were crunchy fried plantains and a trio of sweet, creamy purees that resembled the ones served with the croquettes.

 Shredded Lamb (Ropa Vieja del Chorro)